hrgdavor/jsx6/apps/repl/demistify.jsx.md

 It was created as part of React by Jordan Walke [wiki](https://en.wikipedia.org/wiki/React_(JavaScript_library)).

 It has a lot of potential.
-Learn more about it in the follwoing chapters
+Learn more about it in the following chapters.
+You really should.

 ## the excellent tooling support
 ```typescript